"The larger-than-average proportion of disadvantaged pupils achieve well, particularly in reading."

 - A designated member of the SLT maintains an overview of pupil premium spending.

-- The Assessment Coordinator collates all performance data, analysing and evaluating the effectiveness and value for money of each intervention.
+- The Assessment Coordinator collates all performance data, analysing and evaluating the effectiveness and value for money.

-- A governor is given responsibility for pupil premium grant funding.
+- A governor is given responsibility for pupil premium funding.

-- Quantitative data sources used include RAISEonline, the local authority’s School Information Packs, Tapestry in the Early Years as well as whole school data (using Target Tracker) to evaluate impact in terms of overall attainment and progress.
+- Quantitative data sources used include ASP, Perspective Lite, the local authority’s School Information Packs, Tapestry in the Early Years as well as whole school data (using Target Tracker) to evaluate impact in terms of overall attainment and progress.